VitaliiDubinin/SpGameReactHeroku/README.md

 That code was creaed as a part of practical tasks due studying on FullStackDevelopment Programm Business College Helsinki https://www.bc.fi

-Greate Thanks for our teachers Margit and Kalwar!!!
+Greate Thanks for our teachers Margit and Santosh!!!